euphonie/study-notes/Other/ICU Certification/Novice.md

 - 1930-1940.
 Kay Teer Crawford and Gussie Nell Davis, in Texas, started a new style called "Drill Team" (Performance Cheer).
 - 1930.
 Kay Crawford, mixed popular Military marching high kick style to found Drill Team performance; with pioneering team the Edinburgh High School "Seargenettes".
 The majority of athletes were male (also called "Yell Leaders").
 - 1939.
 In Kilgore College, Gussie Nell Davis, introduced tha team the "Rangerettes", in the same spirit as Crawford's team.
 - 1941.
-85% of athletes were female, due to the
+85% of athletes were female, due to the Second World War.
+- 1949.
+Lawrence "Herkie" Herkimer, started conducting cheerleading clinics with high success. and

 # Divisions
 Adaptive abilites, 25% de atletas con discapacdad intelectual